(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 The key is allowing them to fail with money in a lower-stakes setting so that they can learn how to budget before they have to pay for their own apartment, utilities, and food.

 This method allows your teen to make decisions about spending with real-world consequences, while still in a safe environment.
-This will only work, though, if you’re willing to let your child face the consequences of his spending.
+It will only work, though, if you’re willing to let your child face the consequences of his spending.

 Did he run out of money for gas this week?
 Instead of giving him more, let him figure out how else to get to school.
 Maybe he’ll need to catch a ride with you or ask a friend to come to pick him up.

 Resist the urge to fix budgeting problems and he’ll quickly learn to make his money last, rather than repeat the discomfort of running out of money.